docker-hy/material-applications/rails-example-project/README.md

 ## Prerequisites

-Install ruby version 3.0.0.
+Install ruby version 3.1.0.

-Install node

-Install yarn (`npm install -g yarn` when node is installed)

-Install the correct version of bundler with `gem install bundler:2.2.11`
+Install the correct version of bundler with `gem install bundler:2.3.3`

 Run `bundle install` to install all dependencies specified in the Gemfile